How Long Do Talking Stages Last Before Dating? The Honest Answer

 Pay attention to red flags in relationship early.
 They do not go away.

-What to Do If You Are Stuck in a Talking Stage
+What to Do If You Feel Completely Stuck

 Feeling stuck?
 Here are your options.